A Complete Guide to Probiotics During Pregnancy

 The bottom line

-The health of mama’s gut influences the health of baby’s gut, and mama’s gut must be healthy, diverse, and balanced to help set baby up for success.
-Probiotics for mama are an effective and easy way to support both mama and baby before, during, and after pregnancy, but not all probiotics are created equally to include the specific strains that benefit baby.
+Your gut health influences the health of your baby’s gut, and a healthy, diverse, and balanced maternal gut microbiome can help set baby up for success.
+Probiotics are an effective and easy way to support both mama and baby before, during, and after pregnancy, but not all probiotics are created equally, including the specific strains that benefit the baby.

-Look for the specific strains we’ve listed (e.g., Lactobacillus rhamnosus HN001) to ensure that you are taking the right probiotic for you and your baby or check out ours that has been uniquely and carefully developed to support mama and baby during the important stages of pregnancy and postpartum.
+Look for the specific strains we’ve listed (e.g., Lactobacillus rhamnosus HN001) to ensure that you are taking the right probiotic for you and your baby or check out ours that has been uniquely and carefully developed to support both you and baby during the important stages of pregnancy and postpartum.

 Like the article?
 Share it!